lawrennd/thelawrences/_posts/2015-06-04-samuel-staniforth.md

 It was a great pleasure to visit the firm, it's impressive how many custom knives they make, and yet they were also delivering orders of to major firms and catering colleges.

-For Marta's anniversary present Chris and the team at Staniforth are making us a 9 block set with rosewood handles.
-Each blad will be hand made: hand ground and hand polished.
-The tools and ideas are modern, but the trade is the same that Samuel Staniforth new 150 years ago.
+For Marta's anniversary present Chris and the team at Staniforth are making us a set of nine knives with rosewood handles.
+Each blade is hand made to order: hand ground and hand polished.
+The tools and ideas are modern, but the trade is the same that Samuel Staniforth knew 150 years ago.